modelica/newsletter/_2018-03/Letter-from-the-Board.md

-The Modelica Association is very pleased about the successful first [American Modelica Conference](https://www.modelica.org/events/modelica2018Americas), held in Boston, USA on October 9-10, 2018.
-The conference had 2 keynotes, 36 papers, 11 exhibitors and more as xxx attendees.
+The Modelica Association is very pleased about the successful first [American Modelica Conference](https://www.modelica.org/events/modelica2018Americas), held in Cambridge, MA, USA on October 9-10, 2018.
+The conference had 2 keynotes, 36 papers, 11 exhibitors and almost 100 attendees.
+A short report on the conference can be found [here](./AMCONF_Event_report.md).

 [The 13th International Modelica Conference](https://www.modelica.org/events/modelica2019)
 will take place on **March 4-6, 2019 in Regensburg**